LAND

 AGRICULTURAL USES OF LAND

-2. Grazing: – Large areas of land set aside where there are abundant grasses for grazing by livestock is called a pasture land.
+2. Grazing: – Large areas of land set aside where there are abundant grasses for grazing by livestock are called pasture land.

 3. Fishery: – It involves the area of land set aside for the production of fish through fish farming.
-It involves the establishment of fishponds where fishes are reared artificially to provide necessary source of protein and income for the people.
+It involves the establishment of fishponds where fish are reared artificially to provide a necessary source of protein and income for the people.

-4. Forestry: – This involves the management of forests land and their resources to produce food and services that are valuable to man.
+4. Forestry: – This involves the management of forest land and its resources to produce food and services that are valuable to man.
 It is established in areas where there is no great pressure for cultivation or where the land is too poor and not suitable for crop production.
-Economic trees are cultivated on forest land to provide raw materials for wood and paper industries.
-Medicinal herbs, ropes, fibres, resins etc are also obtained from the forest.
+Economic trees are cultivated on forest land to provide raw materials for the wood and paper industries.
+Medicinal herbs, ropes, fibres, resins, etc, are also obtained from the forest.

-5. Wildlife Conservation: – Wild life refers to animals and birds found in the bush.
-Wild life is conserved in game reserves.
-The forest provides cover and food for large number of wild life.
+5. Wildlife Conservation: – Wildlife refers to animals and birds found in the bush.
+Wildlife is conserved in game reserves.
+The forest provides cover and food for a large number of wildlife.
 These animals and birds provide good recreation facilities and good centres of tourist attraction.
 Land not suitable for farming may be used for game reserves.
 They generate revenue to the government.
 Examples of game reserves and where they are located in Nigeria are

 EVALUATION QUESTIONS